Recently, there has been a lot of criticism of the fashion business.

 Reusing What Already Exists

-Check for your neighbourhood thrift shops or other used clothing websites, borrow from or trade with a friend, browse your local thrift stores or some secondhand fashion sites, or consider alternative models like rental (though this is not the most preferable option with the impact of shipping, cleaning, etc.).
+Check for your neighbourhood thrift shops or other used clothing websites, borrow from or trade with a friend, or look at alternative models like leasing (though this is not the most preferable option with the impact of shipping, cleaning, etc.).

-But what about when you want something new?
+What happens, though, when you want something fresh?

 1. Conscious Materials

-In general, natural fibres are preferable to synthetic fibres like polyester and nylon.
+Natural fibres are generally prefered to synthetic fibres like nylon and polyester.

 2. Natural or Low Impact Dyes

-They can also be extremely toxic, containing heavy metals like chromium, mercury, and lead.
+They may also be exceedingly poisonous, carrying dangerous compounds and heavy metals like chromium, mercury, and lead.

-And B, as global citizens and humans, we should care about the impact of synthetic dyes on the dyers themselves, the waterways in these communities, and the environment as global citizens and as people.
+And B, we should be concerned about how synthetic dyes affect the dyers themselves, the waterways in these communities, and the environment as global citizens and as people.

-(If you find an organic cotton item being sold by a fast-fashion brand selling an organic cotton garment, it was probably dyed with synthetic dyes.)
+(If you find an organic cotton item being sold by a fast-fashion retailer, it was most likely dyed with synthetic dyes.)

-There are also low-impact dyes that do not contain toxic chemicals or mordants, require less rinsing than conventional dyes, and have a higher absorption rate in the cloth, and produce less effluent during the dying process because they don't include hazardous chemicals or mordants.
+There are also low-impact dyes that take less rinsing than traditional dyes, have a higher absorption rate in the cloth, and produce less effluent during the dying process because they don't include hazardous chemicals or mordants.

 3. Responsible Use of Resources

-This element is not talked about enough when it comes to sustainable fashion, this aspect is not discussed enough.
-However, in order for a garment to be eco-friendly, it should ideally be made in facilities powered by renewable energy sources like wind or solar.
+When it comes to sustainable fashion, this aspect is not discussed enough.
+However, in order for a garment to be considered eco-friendly, it should ideally be produced in factories that use renewable energy sources like solar or wind.

 Water utilisation (via methods like water recycling and water-efficient dyeing techniques) and harmful chemicals should be taken into consideration in truly sustainable fashion (through things like using natural dyes and organic materials).

 4. Ethical Labor Standards